CNelias/IntegerIB.jl/README.md

 ```
 Rows are clusters and columns correspond to the input categories.
 The ouput is the probability p(t|x) of a category belonging to a given cluster, but since most of the probabilities are very low, everything above o.1 is set to 1 and the rest to 0 for ease of readability (see further usage for more details).
 #### example :
-Here is a real-life example with data of chord functions in chorales from bach.
+Here is a concrete example with the bach chorales dataset.
+The input categories are the 7 chord function from classical harmony.
 ```Julia
 bach = CSV.read("..\\data\\bach_histogram")
 pxy = Matrix(bach)./sum(Matrix(bach))